GeorgeVelikov/FuzzyLogicSystem/README.md

 # Fuzzy Rule-Based System
  CS4047 Computional Intelligence

- The data folder is the the effective input folder.
+ The system input is through input.txt

- The samples folder contains multiple sample input folders each containing a set of rules, variables and measurements.
+ The samples folder contains multiple sample inputs

-TODO: add more desc
+ Hope this helps you out! 🦆